ttc-cases/tech-that-chat/life-in-cunsultancy.md

 To fit as explorer or pioneer in this setup we believe you could thrive here if:

-✔︎ You are tool agnostic — like us
+✔︎ You are tool agnostic — like us<br/>
-✔︎ You eat complexity for breakfast - software is your cutlery ✔︎ You love new technology – you are incorrigibly curious ✔︎ You can keep focus and contribute to a distributed team ✔︎ You leave a clear trace of your chain of thoughts - you are predictable and readable ✔︎ You communicate well, in _fluid_ English — even in writing ✔︎ You love when colleagues engage in your work — you seek help ✔︎ You are funny 🤣
+✔︎ You eat complexity for breakfast - software is your cutlery<br/>
+✔︎ You love new technology – you are incorrigibly curious<br/>
+✔︎ You can keep focus and contribute to a distributed team<br/>
+✔︎ You leave a clear trace of your chain of thoughts - you are predictable and readable<br/>
+✔︎ You communicate well, in _fluid_ English — even in writing<br/>
+✔︎ You love when colleagues engage in your work — you seek help<br/>
+✔︎ You are funny 🤣

 If you check ✔︎ all of this then The Tech Collective can offer an exceptional workplace - completely integrated with Implement Consulting Group.
 You would experience a high degree of personal freedom, the power of decision follows the initiative.
 You'll be self-managed, taking responsibility for your own time, measured only by your contribution.